eclipse-openj9/openj9-docs/docs/dump_javadump.md

 For clarity in the `Native callstack` output, `...` indicates that some lines are removed.

-The Java callstack shows the transition from Java to native code (`sun/misc/Unsafe.allocateDBBMemory(Native Method)`), indicating a request for Direct Byte Buffer (DBB) storage.
+The Java call stack shows the transition from Java to native code (`sun/misc/Unsafe.allocateDBBMemory(Native Method)`), indicating a request for Direct Byte Buffer (DBB) storage.
 DBB storage is backed by native memory, with the Java heap containing only a reference to the native heap buffer.
 In this scenario, DBB storage is the likely culprit for this `NativeOutOfMemoryError`.

 The next step is to investigate the NATIVEMEMINFO section of the Java dump file, which reports the amount of memory used by the JRE process, broken down into component areas.